jdboisvert/kenny-u-pull-go-sdk/README.md

 		panic("No inventory listings found for the given inventory search criteria") }

-	fmt.Println(inventoryListings) // Should display the latest InventoryListening }
+	fmt.Println(inventoryListings) // Should display the latest InventoryListing matching your search criteria }

 ```